risq56/fivem-accepting-banned-people-server-creator/README.md

 ![image](https://user-images.githubusercontent.com/98481603/233564004-ea930613-53b1-4c34-9b46-b740aebbefd1.png)

-and remember to check the add button to path
+and remember to check the add Python to path button when opening the installer

 2_ you open the file setup.bat